piotrmurach/tty-progressbar/README.md

 For the full list of available bar formats check the [lib/tty/progressbar/formats.rb](https://github.com/piotrmurach/tty-progressbar/blob/master/lib/tty/progressbar/formats.rb).

-### 3.7 :output
+### 3.8 :output

-The progress bar only outputs to a console and when output is redirected to a file or a pipe it does nothing.
+A progress bar only outputs to a console and when output is redirected to a file or a pipe it does nothing.
 This is so, for example, your error logs do not overflow with progress bars output.

 You can change where console output is streamed with `:output` option: